joymachs/OC-Quest/resourses/readme.md

+# what you going to find here?

-Here you can find the archives I used to create art on the promtp list.
+This folder contains three different SVG files with this project's logo and the font family used to create the prompt list.